thompsonsed/pycoalescence/docs/necsim/file_PyLogger.h.rst

-Routines for controlling logger from c++ to python.
+Routines for controlling logger from C++ to Python.

 .. contents:: Contents